Image-X-Institute/MRI_DistortionPhantom/readme.md

 This repository contains code to generate a customized MRI Distortion Phantom in [FreeCAD](https://www.freecadweb.org/).
-We also provide a 'how to' on manufacturing and imaging such a phantom.
+We also provide a 'how to' on manufacturing and imaging such a phantom in [our documentation](https://acrf-image-x-institute.github.io/MRI_DistortionPhantom/)

 Compared to other MRI distortion phantoms, this work is: